 Continuous Sampling and Testing

-Austin Water collects and tests samples at our treatment plants and across our water system multiple times a day, every day, for bacteria and chemicals that could pose a risk to our customers.
+Austin Water collects samples at our treatment plants and across our water system multiple times a day, every day, to test for bacteria and chemicals that could pose a risk to our customers.
 Our top priority is to ensure our water continues to be safe and satisfying to drink.

 We have taken steps to protect drinking water safety and quality that include: